-The effective dates of January 22, 2019 and January 1, 2019 for these amendments to the Connecticut CCDF Plan are noted on the amendments log within the ACF-118 electronic submission site.
+The effective dates listed above for these amendments to the Connecticut CCDF Plan are noted on the amendments log within the ACF-118 electronic submission site.

 We look forward to our continued partnership in the administration of your Child Care and Development Fund program.
-If you have any questions or need further assistance, please feel free to contact Shireen Riley, Child Care Program Manager in our Boston Regional Office at 617-565-1152 and shireen.riley@acf.hhs.gov.
+If you have any questions or need further assistance, please feel free to contact Shireen Riley, Child Care Program Manager in our Boston Regional Office at 617-565-1152 or shireen.riley@acf.hhs.gov.